KacperGierycz/KacperGierycz/README.md

 I'm a Java developer.
 I found my passion in programming it became my life it's challenging and wonderful.
-I live in Warsaw and currently looking for a place to put my skills to use.
+Grit, perservirence and focus are my way.

 # My Interest in Java

-Server-side programming but also web development: Spring, JUnit, Spring Boot, REST API, and things that go with it: Mockito, Hibernate, MySQL, JDBC, MVC, JSP, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, OKTA, HTML, CSS, JavaScript, TypeScript, AWS, Git.
+Server-side programming with web development: Spring, Spring Boot, REST API, JUnit and things that go with it: Mockito, Hibernate, MySQL, JDBC, MVC, JSP, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, OKTA, HTML, CSS, JavaScript, TypeScript, AWS, Git.
 All these wonderful and useful aspects of programming are included in my projects.

 My personal favorites are algorithms and programmatic challenges on [HackerRank](https://www.hackerrank.com/kacpergierycz)